 Rupert has become a highly respected figure in the berry industry worldwide working with many international breeding programs, growers and marketing companies covering in excess of 50 countries.
 The foresight to develop berry varietal trials, commercial strategies and varietal protection throughout the world proved invaluable to the rapid success of Global Plant Genetics.

-Rupert lives on the coast in Norfolk, England where he enjoys spending quality time with his son Fred and walking his dog.
+Rupert lives with his partner Davidia on the coast in Norfolk, England where he enjoys spending quality time with his son Fred and walking his dog.
 He can often be found in a swimming pool, sailing, kayaking or on an SUP.
 He has a strong passion for horse racing which can take him anywhere from Newmarket to Chantilly, Dubai to California.
 He is a keen traveller, loves cooking and has an affection for quality wine and fine dining.